Skip to content

 stop_condition Optional[Callable[[T], bool]]

-function that takes in node as argument, optional Stops iteration if condition evaluates to True
+function that takes in node as argument.
+Stops iteration if condition evaluates to True

 None